 - SDG8: Decent work and economic growth (target 8.10)

 - SDG13: Climate action (target 13.2)

 We believe we can best support the international sustainable development agenda by focusing on these targets.
 The choice of these targets is aligned with how we approach responsible business.
 It takes into consideration the nature of our business as a provider of financial services and our geographical footprint as the majority of our businesses are located in developed economies.
-See our Integrated Annual Report 2019 for more details.
+See page 30 of our Integrated Annual Report 2020 for more details.

 UNEP-FI's Principles for Sustainable Insurance (PSI)

 Aegon is one of the founding signatories of the UNEP-FI's Principles for Sustainable Insurance.
 The aim of the PSI is to make sure sustainability becomes "business as usual".
 The PSI comprises four basic principles.
 Against each of these principles, we've set ourselves specific goals and targets.
 Click here to read about our performance for each year from 2015 to 2019.

 Aegon became a founding member of the Global Coalition on Aging in 2010.
 The Coalition seeks to raise awareness of aging issues among policymakers and the general public.

 Aegon's aim in reporting is to provide a balanced overview of the Company's operations, strategy and performance, as well as our approach to long-term value creation (both financial and non-financial) for our key stakeholder groups.
 To these ends, Aegon's Integrated Annual Report is prepared in accordance with the standards of the International Integrated Reporting Council ‘Integrated Reporting Framework’, supported by our dedicated IIRC disclosure which maps our reporting against that Framework.